RG-Dou/vScaling/README.md

-All output data and figures will be found in tools/results/
+Output data will be found in tools/results/.

+In the next few days, we will publish the scripts to automatically generate the figures.